ZackCipolletta/Character-Builder/README.md

 * open Portfolio-webpage/index.html in your browser.

 ## Known Bugs
- * At this time I would like to update the skills section to be centered and automatically float as the page is resized.
-I would also like to find a better background image and color scheme to make the page more user friendly and aesthetically pleasing.
+ * No known bugs at this time.

 ## License
 MIT

-Copyright (c) 1/6/2023 Zachary Cipolletta
+Copyright (c) 1/12/2023 Zachary Cipolletta & Stephan Zookerman